 Hot Water Smells of Sulphur

 When in Iceland, you might smell sulfur when you bathe or wash the dishes.
-That is because, in many cases, the water you are using is geothermal, with hydrogen sulfide.
+That is because, in many cases, the water you use is geothermal, with hydrogen sulfide.

 In some places in Iceland, heated cold water is used.
 You might think you will skip the sulfur smell then, but you’re in no such luck.
 Hydrogen sulfide is added to the water to protect the water pipes from corrosion.